 House Money – Page 5

 In 2015, the National Association of Realtors (NAR) commissioned an outside research firm to identify potential threats to the real estate industry.
 That study, titled “The d.a.n.g.e.r.
 Report,” asked real estate agents what they thought was the biggest threat to agents.
 Their answer, “The real estate industry supports a large number of part-time, untrained, unethical, and incompetent agents.
 This knowledge gap threatens the credibility of the industry.”
-I believe it has damaged it already.
+I believe the industry has earned a marginal reputation over the past century.

 House Money – Page 135